Agentic Lending Evk

 Tone

 Be blunt about current limits.
-Do not overclaim generalized support.
+Do not overclaim support beyond the routes the planner can actually resolve.
 Do not blur deployment success into borrowability proof.
 If the workflow falls off the happy path, say exactly where and why.